citusdata/citus_docs/ref_arch/multi_tenant.rst

 Here is a schema designed for single-node PostgreSQL.
 We'll make some minor changes later, which allow us to effectively partition and isolate the data in a distributed environment.

 ::

-  -- Don't try executing this schema as-is, we need to make -- a few changes later on to prepare it for Citus

   CREATE TABLE companies (
     id bigserial PRIMARY KEY,